-This is the 2005 Operations Plan (Plan) for the Bureau of Reclamation's (Reclamation) Klamath Project (Project), which is located within the upper Klamath River Basin in southern Oregon and northern California.
-This Plan describes expected Project operations from April 1, 2005 through March 31, 2006 based upon current and expected hydrologic conditions and consistent with the biological opinions (BOs) issued by the U.S. Fish and Wildlife Service (Service) and National Oceanic and Atmospheric Administration (NOAA) Fisheries (formerly the National Marine Fisheries Service).
-The Plan is initially derived from the April 1, 2005 Natural Resource Conservation Service (NRCS) inflow forecast.
+This is the 2006 Operations Plan (Plan) for the Bureau of Reclamation's (Reclamation) Klamath Project (Project), which is located within the upper Klamath River Basin in southern Oregon and northern California.
+This Plan describes expected Project operations from April 1, 2006 through March 31, 2007 based upon current and expected hydrologic conditions and consistent with the biological opinions (BOs) issued by the U.S. Fish and Wildlife Service (Service) and National Oceanic and Atmospheric Administration (NOAA) Fisheries (formerly the National Marine Fisheries Service) as modified pursuant to the U.S. District Court ruling CIV.
+NO CO2-2006 SBA dated March 27, 2006.
+The Plan is initially derived from the April 1, 2006 Natural Resource Conservation Service (NRCS) inflow forecast.
 Reclamation developed this Plan to serve as a planning aid for agricultural water users, Klamath Basin Tribes, national wildlife refuges and other interested parties.
-Operating the Project in the manner described in this Plan is consistent with the Department of the Interior's and Reclamation's tribal trust responsibilities in the Klamath Basin and we will continue to consult on a government-to-government basis with the Klamath Basin Tribes throughout the operating year on Project operations.
-A planning process for multi-year operations of Project through 2012 is ongoing.
 Attachment A summarizes the planning methodology Reclamation used to develop the Plan.
 This plan provides an estimated Project water supply to the following areas: